 Change in skin solidification without stirring (left) - with stirring (right)

-This feature will be integrated into the next major delivery of THERCAST® and will be compatible with other features already available such as self-radiation, segregation analysis, TTT diagrams, etc.
+This feature is integrated into the next major delivery of THERCAST® and is compatible with other features already available such as self-radiation, segregation analysis, TTT diagrams, etc.

 Conference: simulation of Electromagntic stirring